MinnickBridger/Minnick_Yeung_Ha_CSCI2270_FinalProject/README.md

 any option however many times they wish.
-The program does read in a text file titled finalGrocery.txt without that the program will not run It is a command line arguement here is the lines that run it in the terminal, given the files are in the same location. g++ -std=c++11 -o groceryStore main.cpp GroceryStore.cpp ./groceryStore finalGrocery.txt
+The program does read in a text file titled finalGrocery.txt without that the program will not run It is a command line arguement here is the lines that run it in the terminal, given the files are in the same location. first run this line: g++ -std=c++11 -o groceryStore main.cpp GroceryStore.cpp next run this line: ./groceryStore finalGrocery.txt if you run into problems try doing the first line again but change groceryStore to something else of your choice for example: g++ -std=c++11 -o Stores main.cpp GroceryStore.cpp ./Stores finalGrocery.txt
 Dependencies:
 There is none other than the finalGrocery.txt file that the program needs to read in.
 Also if an error is thrown on line 50 in main about the stof go